Ark-Repoleved/mihon_drive/README.md

 1. Find **Google Drive** extension in Mihon
 2. Long press to enter settings
 3. Enter your **API Key**
-4. Enter the folder link in the search page
+4. Enter your **Google Drive folder link**
+5. Go back and browse the extension to see your manga

 ## Local Build